Quansight-Labs/free-threaded-compatibility/docs/resources.md

 ## CPython internals

-There's also a lot of useful resources on CPython internals, that are not specific to the free-threaded build:
+There are also many useful resources on CPython internals that are not specific to the free-threaded build:

 - [CPython internal docs](https://github.com/python/cpython/tree/main/InternalDocs)